 Looking ahead ten years, what is the biggest opportunity or threat to your business that you are preparing for?

-We've rebranded only a year ago so we're already on a journey to change who we are and how we do business, it's very exciting and I'm already plotting new revenue streams and more international expansion.
+We've rebranded in 2017 so we're already on a journey to change who we are and how we do business, it's very exciting and I'm already plotting new revenue streams and more international expansion.
 It's important to keep adapting so my team has got used to my constant desire for change and growth.
 I'm sure I drive them crazy but it's never boring!

 What is the greatest challenge you have faced with a millennial workforce, and how have you overcome this in your business?